Skip to main content

 E-bike batteries have come a long way.
 They are lighter and more powerful than even a few years ago.
 However, they are still quite expensive.
 Following just a few basic tips can dramatically extend battery lifespan.

-Keep the charge between 20% and 80% when not in use will help the battery last longer.
+Keeping the charge between 20% and 80% when not used will help the battery last longer.
 This can even extend to charging it all the way up just before you use it.
 Also, you don't need to discharge modern Li-Ion batteries down to zero to keep them healthy.
 However, most people charge it all the way up after every ride.
 This is most convenient so that the battery is ready to go when you are.
-Ultimately, charging after very ride may shorten it's life, but the difference is not really worth the inconvenience or not having the bike ready to ride when you are.
-But, if you don't plan to ride for a while, a few weeks or months, store the battery around 50% charge.
+Ultimately, charging after every ride may shorten its life, but the difference is not really worth the inconvenience of not having the bike ready to ride when you are.
+But, if you don't plan to ride for a while, a few weeks or months, store the battery at around 50% charge.
 Check it periodically to keep it between 20% and 80% charged.

 Store the battery at room temperature.
 Don't leave it in the garage where temperatures may go below freezing or above 100 degrees.

-Don't leave the battery on the charger after it has come to a full charge.
-Most all of the newer chargers, from name-brand manufacturers, have an automatic charge limit, that does not come back on until the battery drops measurably in voltage.
+Don't leave the battery on the charger after it has fully charged.
+Most of the newer chargers from name-brand manufacturers have an automatic charge limit that does not come back on until the battery drops measurably in voltage.
 In other words, it will not hurt the battery if you accidentally leave it on the charger.
-However, leaving it on the charger will cause the battery to get recharged periodically, leaving it in a full-charge state constantly (reducing lifespan), and it uses up your charge cycles.
+However, leaving it on the charger will cause the battery to get recharged periodically, constantly leaving it in a full-charge state (reducing lifespan), and it uses up your charge cycles.

-Most modern batteries, such as Shimano, Yamaha, Samsung, Panasonic, Bosh and Specialized, are the best that can be found today.
-You can expect 500 to 800 full charging cycles before the battery begins to show significant signs of age.
+Most modern batteries, such as Shimano, Yamaha, Samsung, Panasonic, Bosh, and Specialized, are the best that can be found today.
+You can expect 500 to 800 full charging cycles before the battery shows significant signs of age.
 Some customers report 1,500 or more cycles before losing steam.
-As well, you can count a quarter charge as a quarter cycle.
-Meaning, you can get 3,200 quarter cycles.
+You can count a quarter charge as a quarter cycle as well.
+This means you can get 3,200 quarter cycles.

 Where does the motor attach?

 Motors may be attached or configured in many ways: clamped on the back and with a friction wheel to push the tire, a motor attached to the side of the bike with a chain driving the wheel, integrated into the wheel hub (front or back), or as part of the pedal crank – mounted in the center of the bike frame.
 The most common configuration is the motor integrated into the wheel hub.
 The motor is what provides the assistance.
-It can be attached to the tire, the hub, the chain or the pedals.
-With the most common hub motor, the bicycle looks like a normal bike, except for a larger wheel hub.
+It can be attached to the tire, the hub, the chain, or the pedals.
+The bicycle looks like a normal bike with the most common hub motor, except for a larger wheel hub.
 This leaves a lot of space for a bike rack and the battery.
 It also protects the motor from damage and moving parts away from the rider.
-Mounting the motor on the rear hub gives added traction, but also some complexity if you need to change the tire.
-With the hub motor in the front, there is less complexity, but less traction overall.
-Tire mounted motors are generally easy to install, but very unreliable (and usually are found as kits).
-Center drive motors mount at the pedals, provide good balance and give easy access to change flat tires.
-They are newer and more complex, but are gaining in popularity.
-Older styles include having the motor hang on the side, driven by a chain, but have lost popularity because they are damaged easily, are low wattage, and require frequent maintenance.
+Mounting the motor on the rear hub gives added traction and some complexity if you need to change the tire.
+With the hub motor in the front, there is less complexity but less traction overall.
+Tire-mounted motors are generally easy to install but unreliable (usually found as kits).
+Center drive motors mount at the pedals, provide a good balance, and give easy access to changing flat tires.
+They are newer and more complex but are gaining in popularity.
+Older styles include having the motor hang on the side and driven by a chain, but they have lost popularity because they are damaged easily, have low wattage, and require frequent maintenance.

 What type of motor is best?

 Most commonly available motors are either direct drive or geared drive.
 Both direct drive and geared motors use electric power from the battery to turn the wheels.
-Direct drive motors have no gears and no brushes, reducing wear and complexity.
-Geared drives tend to be smaller and provide greater power (torque) when starting off or at lower speeds, but are more complex and have a greater number of wear points.
+Direct drive motors have no gears or brushes, reducing wear and complexity.
+Geared drives tend to be smaller and provide greater power (torque) when starting off or at lower speeds but are more complex and have a greater number of wear points.
 Both types come at various levels of quality and performance.
-Direct drive motors have fewer moving parts and may last longer, are quieter, weigh a little more, but have better efficiency at normal speeds.
-Geared drive motors deliver power from the start better, weigh a little less and provide more consistent power delivery at all speeds.
-Opinions about which is better is somewhat subjective, leaving rider to decide what functions suit them best.
-A more sophisticated motor is a stepped motor, such as the Shimano E8000.
+Direct drive motors have fewer moving parts, may last longer, are quieter, and weigh a little more, but they have better efficiency at average speeds.
+Geared drive motors deliver power from the start better, weigh a little less, and provide more consistent power delivery at all speeds.
+Opinions about which is better are somewhat subjective, leaving riders to decide what functions suit them best.
+A more sophisticated motor is a stepped motor like the Shimano E8000.
 Stepper motors are DC motors that move in discrete steps.
 They have multiple coils that are organized in groups called "phases."
-By energizing each phase in sequence, the motor will rotate, one step at a time.
-With a computer controlled stepping you can achieve very precise speed control.
+The motor will rotate one step at a time by energizing each phase in sequence.
+With a computer-controlled stepping, you can achieve very precise speed control.
 For this reason, stepper motors are the motor of choice for center drive systems as they can more precisely apply torque, yielding a smooth and natural feel to the motor.
-Most all center mounted drive systems are geared.
-Mounting the motor at the pedals allows the motor to used the bicycle's gears, improving efficiency and transfer of power at different speeds.
+Most all center-mounted drive systems are geared.
+Mounting the motor at the pedals allows the motor to use the bicycle's gears, improving efficiency and power transfer at different speeds.

 Rear Wheel (hub) drive e-bikes

 Rear wheel (hub) e-bikes offer a good economical solution, as they are the simplest method of adding a motor to a bike, providing pedal assist and/or throttle to an e-bike.
-The design is less complicated and easier to manufacture as well, so rear wheel / hub drive e-bikes can be priced more competitively.
+The design is less complicated and easier to manufacture as well, so rear wheel/hub drive e-bikes can be priced more competitively.
 It also puts all of the extra weight on the wheel for best traction.
-Compared with mid-drive e-bikes, rear wheel (hub) motors are much more common, making up perhaps 90% of the e-bike market.
-The biggest downside for rear drive is it is very difficult to change a flat tire.
-The wheel is heavy and the axle is usually bulky and keyed.
-As well, the bike can become unbalanced if the hub is very heavy or the battery is mounted on the back too.
+Compared with mid-drive e-bikes, rear wheel (hub) motors are much more common, making up 90% of the e-bike market.
+The biggest downside of the rear drive is it is challenging to change a flat tire.
+The wheel is heavy, and the axle is usually bulky and keyed.
+Also, the bike can become unbalanced if the hub is heavy or the battery is mounted on the back.

 Front Wheel (hub) drive e-bikes

-Front wheel (hub) e-bikes, like rear wheel, offer a more economical solution, especially if you are doing a conversion or a trike.
-The design is less complicated and easier to manufacture as well, so front-wheel-drive e-bikes can be priced more competitively.
-Front drive is a disadvantage for traction though, because there is little weight on the tire compared to rear drive.
-A big advantage for front drive is it is much easier to change a flat than a rear drive.
+Like a rear wheel, front-wheel (hub) e-bikes offer a more economical solution, especially if you are doing a conversion or a trike.
+The design is also less complicated and easier to manufacture, so front-wheel-drive e-bikes can be priced more competitively.
+Front drive is a disadvantage for traction, though, because the tire has little weight compared to the rear drive.
+A big advantage of the front-drive is it is much easier to change a flat than a rear-drive.

 Mid-Drive e-bikes

 Mid-drive offers the highest efficiency and performance for e-bikes.
-They are more expensive than hub-drive e-bikes, but offer superior performance, especially in hilly terrain.
+They are more expensive than hub-drive e-bikes but offer superior performance, especially in hilly terrain.
 Mid-drives incorporate the bicycle's transmission as the gears for the motor, allowing the electric motor to operate in the optimum RPM range.
-Because they are more efficient, the battery can last longer (which can also made the bike lighter, since a smaller battery can be used.)
-Mid-drive e-bikes also handle better than their rear wheel / hub drive cousins, because the weight of the motor is balanced in the middle of the bike.
-Mid-drive has some downsides: they can be noisier than hub drive models, and are more complicated to service.
-Despite these downsides, they are usually the best choice for riding in hilly terrain, or off-road.
-By far though, mid-drive motor setups make changing a flat very straightforward, as it is just like any bike.
+Because they are more efficient, the battery can last longer (which can also make the bike lighter since a smaller battery can be used.)
+Mid-drive e-bikes also handle better than their rear wheel/hub drive cousins, because the weight of the motor is balanced in the middle of the bike.
+Mid-drive has some downsides: they can be noisier than hub drive models and are more complicated to service.
+Despite these downsides, they are usually the best choice for riding in hilly terrain or off-road.
+Mid-drive motor setups make changing a flat very straightforward, as it is just like any bike.

 What about the brakes?